gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

 ## Running GCC in Graphene

 In Graphene, we prepare several C/C++ source files to test the performance of file IO.
 Usually, the native GCC and LD (linker) are used to compile the source code.
 The scripts and tested source files can be found in `LibOS/shim/test/apps/gcc/test_files`.
 The source files include:

 * `helloworld.c`: an extremely small source file
 * `gzip.c`: a larger real-world application
 * `oggenc.m.c`: even larger, linked with libm.so
-* `single-gcc.c`: merge all gcc codes into an extremely huge source file. used as a stress test.
+* `single-gcc.c`: all of the gcc source into one source file. used as a stress test.

 To test compiling those source file, first prepare the GCC manifest to compile the program: